"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Method

 \subsection{Evaluated Meetings}

-The main purpose of the weekly team meetings was to report on and discuss current matters concerning the lab or its associates, which was mostly done by the group manager and administrative staff.
+The main purpose of the weekly team meetings was to report on and discuss current matters concerning the lab or its associates, which the group manager and administrative staff mostly did.
 Additionally, there were presentations by undergraduates and group members (in $\unit[50]{\%}$ of the reported meetings, at least once on each platform).
-At the end of the meetings, individuals and small groups would discuss matters with the group manager that were not of relevance to the whole team while everybody else would already leave.
+At the end of the meetings, individuals and small groups would discuss matters with the group manager irrelevant to the whole team, while everybody else would already leave.
 On average, the meetings investigated in this study lasted $48.42$ ($SD{=}22.02$) minutes and had $19.91$ ($SD{=}2.47$) attendees with details shown in Table~\ref{table:ListOfMeetings}.
-Before the Covid-19 pandemic, the lab meetings were held in person, and between March 2020 and the beginning of this case study on Zoom or StarLeaf.
+Before the Covid-19 pandemic, the lab meetings were held in person.
+Between March 2020 and the beginning of this case study, they were on Zoom or StarLeaf.